Shape

 arrow_left = f 45 TRIANGLE

-arrow_left = flip 45 TRIANGLE
+arrow_left = flip 45 TRIANGLEfh shape

-flipped along the x axis. shape
+Returns shape flipped along the x axis. shape must be of the shape type.

-Shorthand for the fliph
+Shorthand for the fliph function.

 Example: